Ars-Ignis/ap-manual-to-poptracker/README.md

 installing pip, run `pip install requests` to install the requests module.
 - `--author`: The name by which you wish to be credited in the PopTracker pack's manifest.
 Can be manually added after the fact.
+- `--keep_images`: Use this flag to not overwrite any images that already exist in the output directory.
+Useful if you need to re-import your pack to add new locations or items.

 ## What are the tool's limitations?
 As previously mentioned, this tool only produces placeholder images and arbitrary location coordinates.
 Additionally, it